Leadership and History

 Excellence in the field is honored by FLA with their prestigious awards in categories such as FLA Leader of the Year, Librarian of the Year, Library of the Year and Lifetime Achievement award, and many more!

 On May 2, 1966, the Association was incorporated by the State of Florida.
 FLA is a chapter of the American Library Association, but it is separately incorporated as a Florida not-for-profit organization.
-As a 501©3, donations to FLA are tax deductible.
+As a 501(c)(3), donations to FLA are tax deductible.
 To support its programs and services, FLA depends on member dues, conference exhibits and sponsorships and donations.
 In turn, FLA provides a central point of contact for librarians, which is the very essence of professional associations.

 In 1927 FLA began publication, at regular intervals, of the Florida Library Bulletin, which continued until 1935.
 The opening line of Volume 1 Issue 1 reads, “Bearing a message of friendship and of appreciation of what Florida Libraries are doing, the Florida Library Bulletin makes its appearance during this year of the celebration of the 50th anniversary of the American Library Association.”
 It was succeeded by sporadic mimeographed newsletters until the establishment of the present Florida Libraries in 1949.
-In 2010 Florida Libraries migrated from print to online, but digitized back issues are available through fcla.edu.
-In addition to the newsletter, FLA began a web presence around 1997-98 with a published web site.
+In 2010, Florida Libraries migrated from print to online, but digitized back issues are available through fcla.edu.
+In addition to the newsletter, FLA began a web presence around 1997-98 with a published website.

 While providing leadership at the statewide level, FLA also provides its members with volunteer opportunities to develop personal and professional leadership skills.

 In its earliest years, FLA was entirely dependent on volunteer leadership to conduct its business as an association.
-From the late 1970’s until 2005, FLA’s day-to-day operations were handled by an executive secretary employed with an association management company, Crow-Segall.
+From the late 1970s until 2005, FLA’s day-to-day operations were handled by an executive secretary employed with an association management company, Crow-Segall.
 In 2005, FLA contracted with long-time FLA member Ruth O’Donnell to become its first executive director.
 Ruth worked from her home in Tallahassee while NEFLIN in Orange Park managed FLA’s business office under a separate contract.

-Faye Roberts, a seasoned library director and library supporter, succeeded O’Donnell as executive director and became FLA’s first employee in June, 2008 when FLA’s first office was opened in Lake City.
-Faye retired in January 2014 and Martina Brawer became the executive director and the FLA office was relocated to Tallahassee.
-Martina left in October 2016, after which Dawn Pollock served as interim executive director from November 2016 to March 2018.
+Faye Roberts, a seasoned library director and library supporter, succeeded O’Donnell as Executive Director and became FLA’s first employee in June, 2008 when FLA’s first office was opened in Lake City.
+Faye retired in January 2014 and Martina Brawer became the Executive Director and the FLA office was relocated to Tallahassee.
+Martina left in October 2016, after which Dawn Pollock served as Interim Executive Director from November 2016 to March 2018.

-Jennifer K. Abdelnour, CAE, was hired as FLA's new permanent executive director in September 2022.
+Jennifer K. Abdelnour, CAE, was hired as FLA's new permanent Executive Director in September 2022.